FYAbdulla/CDR-SectoralRebound/README.md

 ### 4. Database Intercomparison
 This folder presents the results of the analysis comparing multiple databases.
 It groups emissions into shared parent categories common to all data sets, and then creates a violin plot that tracks emissions and sequestration.
 Besides some structural files and replicated databases, the main contents are:

-A) Inter-model Comparison Sectoral Mapping: This PPT slide provides a heplful hierarchy of the parent categories depicted in this analysis (in green), each mapped to the associated sub-categories for each model/database.
+A) Inter-model Comparison Sectoral Mapping: This PPT slide provides a helpful hierarchy of the parent categories depicted in this analysis (in green), each mapped to the associated sub-categories for each model/database.
 For instance, the parent category "Agriculture & Waste" consisted of the sector 'Agriculture & Waste' in the case of Navius, the sectors 'Agriculture' + 'Waste & Others' in the case of CER, and the sectors 'Agriculture' + 'Fugitive Sources' + 'Waste' in the case of Trottier.

 B) Final Analysis: This excel file collects data points for each database, tracked in its own worksheet.
 For each data set, sectoral emissions and sequestration are tracked across all available scenarios (each scenario is one data point) in 5-year intervals from 2030 to 2050 (Trottier in 10-year intervals).